Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 * chroma_destination_entry - Registers the Chroma destination connector with the pipeline. (!!!
 LINK `unstructured/ingest/v2/processes/connectors/__init__.py`)

-Let's take a quick look at the working directory:
+Let's take a quick look at the `upload_stage` in  working directory:
 ```
 chroma-working-dir
 - chunk